quicwg/multipath/draft-ietf-quic-multipath.md

 Due to network delays, packets sent on an abandoned path can arrive well after the connection IDs have been retired.
-If not recognized as bound to the local connection, such packet trigger the peer to send a Stateless Reset packet.
+If not recognized as bound to the local connection, such packet triggers the peer to send a Stateless Reset packet.
 The rule to "retain knowledge of connection ID for 3 PTO after receiving a PATH_ABANDON" is intended to reduce the risk of sending such spurious stateless